 Where a spreadsheet fell short was:

 - Not integrating well with the rest of our stack (eg. user feedback, customer satisfaction, project management, etc.)

 - Data is static while real-world data is always changing (eg. potential revenue, reach, etc.) so spreadsheets quickly become stale

 After doing a bunch of research, we learned many teams were feeling similarly.
 Since Canny is already a home for user feedback, prioritization was a natural extension.
-Our team set out to build a solution that aims to work for a variety of approaches.
+Our team set out to build a feature request solution that aims to work for a variety of approaches.

 We now use our own prioritization feature to prioritize.

-How we prioritize: General overview
+How we prioritize: general overview

 Our team does planning on a quarterly basis.
 To start, we put together a list of around thirty items that we should consider working on.
-Thirty works for us s o far based on how big our product team is.
+Thirty works for us so far based on how big our product team is.